JustBoorish/BooBuilds/ReadMe.txt

 Change Log

+Version 2.0.1
+Fixed bug where weapon temporarily disappeared from your bags! (reloadui to fix it)

 Version 2.0
 Fix bug in outfits causing certain items not to load Place unloaded weapons in same bag slot as new weapons when loading a build